pmtcofidis/react-exercise/README.md

 This repository is a base for an exercise where we want candidates to demonstrate their technical skills.

 Clone the repo and execute the exercise.
-In the end, share the repo with us
+In the end, share the code with us via your own personal repo

 # The challenge